pbalduino/menios/docs/MILESTONES.md

 - #252 depends on #248, #249 (core operations + API)
 - #253 depends on #252 (testing)

-**Progress**: Survey (#245), configuration (#246), arena setup (#247), and buddy split/coalesce core (#248) are complete.
-New arenas seed order-27 root blocks, the buddy freelists can split on demand, and coalescing rebuilds higher-order blocks correctly (covered by the new host regression tests).
-Each arena is 128 MiB and we currently grow without a hard cap—the allocator keeps mapping arenas until kernel VM resources or physical memory run out.
-Buddy diagnostics now expose `menios_malloc_stats()` so tests can assert arena/direct counters without spelunking logs.
-Next actions: expand diagnostics/tests (#252) and wrap up documentation cleanup (#253).
-Both GCC and Doom milestones depend on this migration for reliable heap behaviour.
+**Progress**: Buddy allocator migration is fully complete.
+Userland now allocates from 128 MiB arenas managed by per-order freelists, split/coalesce is covered by regression tests, diagnostics expose allocator health via `/proc/meminfo` and `menios_malloc_stats()`, and documentation cleanup is finished.
+This foundation unblocks the GCC and Doom milestones by delivering predictable heap behaviour under heavy workloads.

-**Estimated Effort**: 11-17 days remaining (11-15 days complete)
+**Estimated Effort**: ✅ Finished (actual delivery matched the high-end estimate)

 ---